Michael Sugrue

 Michael Joseph Sugrue (February 1, 1957 – January 16, 2024) was an American historian and university professor.
 He spent his early career teaching at Columbia University and conducting research as a Mellon fellow at Johns Hopkins University prior to teaching at Princeton University, where he was the Behrman Fellow at Princeton's Council on the Humanities.
 After holding various positions at Princeton for over a decade, Sugrue left in 2004 to become a professor of history at Ave Maria University.

 In 2020, Sugrue began to acquire an audience when his daughter, Genevieve Sugrue, started publishing his 1992 lecture series Great Minds of the Western Intellectual Tradition (taken while he was teaching at Princeton) on YouTube.

 Early life and education

 Sugrue was born in New York City on February 1, 1957.
 He grew up in a predominantly Irish Catholic household.
 After being educated at a series of parochial schools, he attended the University of Chicago, where he had Allan Bloom and Joseph Cropsey as teachers, receiving his undergraduate degree in history in 1979.
 While he was a student at the university, he placed first in a Phi Beta Kappa essay competition.

-After graduating, Sugrue received a Master of Arts, Master of Philosophy, and a Ph.D. in history from Columbia University.
+After graduating, Sugrue received a Master of Arts, a Master of Philosophy, and a Ph.D. in history from Columbia University.
 His dissertation, South Carolina College: The Education of an Antebellum Elite, was completed in 1992.

 Sugrue's early work as a scholar largely focused on examining South Carolina College and its former president, Thomas Cooper, in connection with slavery.